neopragma/tdd-java-ps/docs/Package_samples.md

 Learning goal: See how to check the functionality of a method that depends on a collaborator to provide access to an external data source, such as a file, without introducing a dependency on that data source to the test suite.

 The mock stands in for a BufferedReader instance that would probably be connected to a file in "real life."
 We are not checking the functionality of the file system, so we don't want the test case to be subject to failures due to file issues.

+## Class TestNames

+This class provides several examples of test method naming conventions that are commonly used.
+There are quite a few more, as well.